 A culinary view of climate change and how it affects each of the ingredients I use in my breakfast crepes.
 In review; 2,800 words.

 “Blueberries and peaches have similar vulnerabilities to the Gas Gang, so I will stir their stories together in a crepe of the pen.”

 Innocence on the Rocks, with a Twist

 A personal account of sexual harassment that caused me to lose my job.
-Non-fiction, 3,500 words.
-Currently in review.
+3,500 words.
+Unpublished.